admin-shell-io/aasx-IdentityServer4/docs/quickstarts/1_client_credentials.rst

 * ``UseAuthentication`` adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.
 * ``UseAuthorization`` adds the authorization middleware to make sure, our API endpoint cannot be accessed by anonymous clients.

-Navigating to the controller ``http://localhost:5001/identity`` on a browser should return a 401 status code.
+Navigating to the controller ``https://localhost:6001/identity`` on a browser should return a 401 status code.
 This means your API requires a credential and is now protected by IdentityServer.

+.. note:: If you are wondering, why the above code disables audience validation, have a look :ref:`here <refResources>` for a more in-depth discussion.

 Creating the client
 ^^^^^^^^^^^^^^^^^^^